 We want to build usable, durable, flexible knowledge.
-The science of learning suggests this involves three steps: (1) getting things in; (2) processing and storing; (3) getting things out.

-Unlike most EdTech guides, ours is teaching-centric.
-Begin by looking through the blue headings to find the teaching activity you want help with, and browse the tools we suggest.

-For more resources from the CTTL, visit thecttl.org

-STEP 1: GETTING THINGS IN

-1.1 Building Engagement

-Start of class

-Engagement "Scooby Snacks" for mid-class emergencies

-Designing for engagement when we create projects and activities

-1.2 Delivering content

-Making videos and narrated lectures of lessons to post

-Making interactive lessons

-Tools to work with videos that already exist (to create engagement & check understanding)

-Tools to help with live presenting

-1.3 Quickly checking for understanding as we deliver content

-1.4 Discussion

-Having a discussion

-Using student generated input to help drive a lesson

-STEP 2: PROCESSING AND STORING
+The science of learning suggests that to do this takes 3 steps.
+In order, they are: encoding, storage and retrieval.
+Unlike most EdTech guides, we have organized ours by what tools are best for the step that you are on.

+Begin by finding which step you want to work on, their use this guide to find a tool to help.

+Want more research informed professional development?
+Visit thecttl.org or try our online microcourses: neuroteachglobal
-2.1 Practice of/with recently taught material

-Guided practice (live in-class, synchronous)

-Independent practice (not live in class, asynchronous, students working "self paced")

-- 2.2 Giving students timely feedback and a chance to act on it - 2.3 Formative assessment of recently learned work (to inform next teaching and studying) - 2.4 Robust storage of material in long term memory (spaced practice & retrieval practice)

-STEP 3: GETTING THINGS OUT.
-What have you learned so far?

-- 3.1 Mini-projects (quick, simple multiple-modality demonstrations of learning) - 3.2 Assessment

-3.3 Transfer of recently learned knowledge and skills to a new context

-Tools to help students create projects

-Tools to help students collaborate on projects
+1. ENCODING: taking in new content 1 .1 Building Engagement S itart of class E ngagement "Scooby Snacks" for mid-class emergencies C Designing for engagement when we create projects and activities 1 .2 Delivering content Ν Naking videos and narrated lectures of lessons to post Ν Naking interactive lessons ٦ Tools to work with videos that already exist (to create engagement & check understanding) Т ools to help with live presenting 1 .3 Quickly checking for understanding as we deliver content 1 .4 Discussion l· laving a discussion ι Jsing student generated input to help drive a lesson - 2.
+STORAGE: building long term memory 2 2.1 Practice of/with recently taught material C Guided practice (live in-class, synchronous) ١r ndependent practice (not live in class, asynchronous, students working "self paced") 2 2.2 Giving students timely feedback and a chance to act on it 2 2.3 Formative assessment of recently learned work (to inform next teaching and studying) 2 .4 Robust storage of material in long term memory (spaced practice & retrieval practice) 3.
+RETRIEVAL: what have you learned so far?
+3.1 Mini-projects (quick, simple multiple-modality demonstrations of learning) 3 3.2 Assessment 3.3 Transfer of recently learned knowledge and skills to a new context Т ools to help students create projects Tools to help students collaborate on projects